min2ha/ukwa-site/content/target/33579/index.en.md

   "subject": "Easter Rising "
 }

-# 1916 Diaries of an Irish Rebel and a British Soldier (Mercier Press Blog), The

 This blog post contains extracts from a book of previously unpublished diaries of two participants in the Easter Rising, 1916; one a Volunteer named Seosamh de Brún the other a British soldier named Samuel Lomas.
 It is contained within a blog by Mercier Press which has numerous articles on the revolutionary period.